 - The bill requires states to pay for a portion of SNAP food benefit costs, abandoning the 50-year, bi-partisan commitment to ensure that poor children get the help they need, no matter what state they live in.
 My state does not have the resources to absorb these costs and would be forced to reduce SNAP benefits, restrict participation, or both, further intensifying food insecurity in my state.

-- Reducing essential food and health care supports increases demand on food banks and food pantries when they are already operating at full capacity and cannot meet any additional need.
+- Reducing essential food and healthcare supports increases demand on food banks and food pantries when they are already operating at full capacity and cannot meet any additional need.

 - The charitable sector simply cannot fill the gap created by cuts this deep.
 For every one meal that a food bank provides, SNAP provides 9.